andrew-young/tqsort/README.md

 # tqsort
-A stable mergsort algorithm
+A stable mergsort algorithm in c++;
-sorting algorithm combining ideas of quadsort and timsort
+sorting algorithm combining ideas of quadsort and timsort.  gaining the benifits of both.

-integers
+In all of my test cases its faster then both timsort and quadsort.

+Integers
 ---------------
 arraysize = 10000000, number of arrays = 1, Time in seconds
 ---------------------